dilanspsenaratne/PMUDataCorrector/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The DataCorrector is an IEC 61131 software package for SEL Real-Time Automation Controller (RTAC).
-The DataCorrector library provides real time
+The DataCorrector library provides real-time
 Global Position System (GPS) spoofing attacks detection and correction of wide-area synchrophasor data.
-The library consists two parts.
+The library consists of two parts.
 The first part is a python script to perform data pre-processing of power network information.
 The python script generates several .csv files that are required in the
 RTAC data correction library.
 The second part is a compiled RTAC library of a GPS spoofing attack detection and correction algorithm.
 The RTAC library captures the incoming phasor measurement units (PMU) measurements and provides GPS spoof corrected measurement, estimated angle biases,